The Use of Swiss Family Foundations in Estate Planning

-The Family Foundation is used hesitantly in Swiss succession planning, although in recent years, the establishment of a foundation has been increasingly evaluated again.
+The Family Foundation is used hesitantly in Swiss succession and estate planning, although in recent years, the establishment of a foundation has been increasingly evaluated again.

 A robust estate planning ensures a reliable regulation and avoidance of conflicts amongst heirs.
 In each case, a tailor-made structure must be determined.
 While a testator may want to commit family assets over several generations to his family, another may seek avoidance of long inheritance proceedings or high inheritance taxes.
 Yet, other families seek anonymity and asset protection.
 A foundation may also be used in cases where an entrepreneur has no descendants suitable for succession or if he wants to ensure long-term continuity of his company.